Old Fashioned Peach Cobbler

 More Summer Desserts

-What could be more comforting than a big 'ol bowl of southern peach cobbler topped with a scoop of vanilla bean ice cream?
-Not a single thing as far as I'm concerned.
-But, here are a few other recipes that come pretty close!
+What could be more comforting than a big bowl of southern peach cobbler topped with a scoop of vanilla bean ice cream?
+Not a single thing as far as southerners are concerned!
+But, here are a few other recipes that come pretty close...

 Recipe Card